scttnlsn/mubsub/README.md

 ### Create a client

-You can pass a Db instance of uri string.
+You can pass a Db instance or a uri string.
 For more information about uri format visit http://mongodb.github.io/node-mongodb-native/driver-articles/mongoclient.html

 ```javascript
 var mubsub = require('mubsub');